matosr96/matosr96/README.md

 ## Something about me

-I am a web developer, I am starting my experience in the world of programming as a frontend in Real Vision Enterprise [RVE](https://www.realvisionenterprise.com/), I love creating intuitive, simple, aesthetic and 100% functional sites
+I am a full-stack developer with experience in working with React and TypeScript on the front-end, and Node.js, TypeScript, and Fastify on the back-end.
+I primarily use MongoDB as my database, but I also have experience with MySQL.
+I am a systems technician and software engineering student.
+I am from Colombia and currently serve as a Teach Lead at Real Vision Enterprise.
+My goal is to continue developing my skills and experience in the technology field to provide high-quality solutions for my clients

 - 🔭 I’m currently working on [RVE](https://www.realvisionenterprise.com/)